 An eversion ankle sprain, medial ankle sprain, or deltoid ligament sprain is a tear of the ligaments on the inside of the ankle.
-It is not as common as an inversion ankle sprain and occurs when the ankle rolls too far inwards.
-An eversion ankle sprain is often accompanied by a fracture of the fibula bone.
+It is not as common as an inversion ankle sprain and is often accompanied by a fracture of the fibula bone.
 Here we explain the symptoms, causes, and treatment for an eversion ankle sprain.

 Eversion ankle sprain symptoms